The Garden Grazer

 Storing

 Store leftovers in an airtight container in the refrigerator.
-We find they keep well in the fridge for about 3-4 days.
+I find it keeps well in the fridge for about 3-4 days.
 Simply reheat in the microwave when ready to enjoy.

-Vegan breakfast tofu scramble with tomato on a plate with fork
+Overhead view of spinach tofu scramble on a white serving plate with fork

 Tofu Scramble with Spinach and Tomato

-This easy Tofu Scramble is so satisfying and protein-packed.
-It is great served with homestyle potatoes, on bagels or toast, in breakfast burritos, etc.
+This easy Tofu Scramble is super flavorful, satisfying, and protein-rich!
+Serve it with homestyle potatoes, on bagels or toast, in burritos, etc.

 Print Recipe Pin Recipe Comment